kolesto65/FastDL-server-and-BZ2-Archiver/README.md

 Requirments:
 Node.JS
-Game server and this script on same VDS
+-Game server and this script on same VDS
-Public access to server ip and port
+-Public access to server ip and port

 Used modules:
 -Express.JS